 Wout van Aert is a Belgian cyclist who specializes in Cyclocross and Road Racing.
-A rider for Jumbo-Visma, he has became popular over his extensive success in cyclocross including several world titles and world cup wins, but also on the road where he is a multiple Tour de France stage winner and green jersey victor, aswell as being a spring classics expert, with races such as Milano-Sanremo, Strade Bianche and Amstel Gold Race in his palmarès.
+A rider for Jumbo-Visma, he has become popular over his extensive success in cyclocross including several world titles and world cup wins, but also on the road where he is a multiple Tour de France stage winner and green jersey victor, as well as being a spring classics expert, with races such as Milano-Sanremo, Strade Bianche and Amstel Gold Race in his palmarès.

 Name: Wout van Aert